Grilled Tuna Steak

 How long do you grill a tuna steak?

-The exact amount of time to grill tuna steaks will vary depending on the thickness of the steaks, but I find that 5 minutes per side is plenty of time.
+The exact amount of time to grill tuna steaks will vary depending on the thickness of the steaks, but I find that 5 minutes per side is sufficient.
+Again, please use a meat thermometer to double-check and look for an internal temperature of 135°F.

 Can I use frozen tuna steaks?